lambda-linux/baseimage-amzn/README.md

       rm -rf /var/cache/yum/* && \
       rm -rf /tmp/* && \
       rm -rf /var/tmp/*

-When baseimage-amzn image is on a private ECR repository, we will need to specify the repository URI in the [`FROM`](https://docs.docker.com/v1.11/engine/reference/builder/#from) instruction.

-    FROM 111122223333.dkr.ecr.us-west-2.amazonaws.com/baseimage-amzn:<20YY.MM-00X>

-    # Use baseimage-amzn's init system
-    CMD ["/sbin/my_init"]

-    RUN \
-      # Update baseimage-amzn RPM packages
-      yum update && \

-      # ...put your own build instructions here...

-      # Clean up YUM when done
-      yum clean all && \
-      rm -rf /var/cache/yum/* && \
-      rm -rf /tmp/* && \
-      rm -rf /var/tmp/*

-Here `<20YY.MM-00X>` is baseimage-amzn [version number](#version_numbering) and `111122223333` is Account ID.
-We are using ECR service hosted in `us-west-2` region.

 <a name="building_and_running">
 ### Building and running our Docker Image